This project started in 2018 after I watched Save Our Sons as part of teaching a secondary school history unit on the Vietnam War.

 My name is Alexandra Pierce.

 My dad was many things, including a national serviceman who served in Vietnam, and later worked for the Dept of Veterans’ Affairs.
-My mum has also been many things, including the first female president of the Legacy Club of South Australia & Broken Hill.
+My mum has also been many things, including the first woman president of the Legacy Club of South Australia & Broken Hill.

 I have taught everything from ancient Egypt to the Cold War at Victorian high schools.
 With Honours in Roman history and a Masters in medieval history, the Vietnam War is very recent history to me.